-If you have a significant exacerbation of your medical condition and are too unwell to sit your primary exams on the scheduled date (even with AEA in place), you will need to apply for a Replacement Exam.
-Students are required to be available for both the Primary and Replacement Exam periods each semester.
+If you have a significant exacerbation of your medical condition and are too unwell to sit your primary exams on the scheduled date (even with AEA in place), you may apply for a Replacement Exam.
+Students are required to be available for both the Primary and Replacement Exam periods each semester/ teaching period.

 Please refer to the Modified Arrangements for Coursework Assessment (MACA) policy for further information.
-To apply for a replacement exam your treating health practitioner will need to complete the relevant form, and you will need to submit this to your Faculty, not to Disability Support.
+To apply for a replacement exam on medical grounds your treating health practitioner must complete the MACA – Application for Replacement Exam form and you will need to submit this to your Faculty, not to Disability Support.